The ultimate guide to the best credit card combinations

 MOMO PRODUCTIONS/GETTY IMAGES

-For example, you might opt for the Chase Sapphire Reserve to earn 3 points per dollar spent on your dining purchases; the Citi Strata Premier® Card (see rates and fees) to earn 3 points per dollar spent on your gas and electric vehicle charging stations and supermarket purchases; and the Capital One Venture Rewards Credit Card to earn 2 miles per dollar spent on all other purchases.
+For example, you might opt for the Chase Sapphire Reserve to earn 3 points per dollar spent on your dining purchases; the Citi Strata Premier® Card (see rates and fees) to earn 3 points per dollar spent on your gas, EV charging and supermarket purchases; and the Capital One Venture Rewards Credit Card to earn 2 miles per dollar spent on all other purchases.

-According to TPG’s April 2026 valuations, this combination would mean you’re getting an 3.7%-6.2% return on all your spending.
+According to TPG’s June 2026 valuations, this combination would mean you’re getting a 3.7% to 6.2% return on all your spending.

 Set up your ideal structure